kaelzhang/node-ignore/README.md

 ## Contributing

-The code of node-ignore is based on es6 and babel, but the dependency of babel and its preset is not included in the `dependencies` field of package.json, which makes the project succeed to run in older versions of node.
+The code of `node-ignore` is based on es6 and babel, but the dependency of babel and its preset is not included in the `dependencies` field of package.json, so that the installation process of test cases will not fail in older versions of node.

 So use `bash install.sh` to install dependencies and `bash test.sh` to run test cases in your local machine.